oflocon/Algolib/README.md

 # Algolib
-Contains implementations of major Algorithms
+Contains implementations of major Data Structures and Algorithms